 3 MRO Review

-Once the specimen has been analyzed and reported by the lab, the result is sent to the Medical Review Officer (MRO).
+Once the specimen has been analyzed and the findings certified by the laboratory personnel, the result is sent to the Medical Review Officer (MRO).
 Two possibilities:

 - Negative Result: The MRO team matches the CCF to the result and reports the result to the employer

-- Non-Negative Result: A Medical Review Officer contacts the donor for an interview to determine if there is a legitimate/medical reason for the non-negative result.
-If the donor has an explanation that the MRO determines to be medically warranted, the MRO will release the result to the employer as a Negative.
-If the MRO determines there is not a medical explanation for a non-negative result (i.e., no valid prescription provided), then the result will be released as a Positive.
-The Non-Negative review process can take anywhere from 1 to 10 days depending on donor availability/cooperation, employer policy, and federal regulation.
+- Non-Negative Result (positive, adulterated, substituted, or invalid): A Medical Review Officer contacts the donor for an interview to determine if there is a legitimate/medical reason for the non-negative result.
+If the donor has an explanation that the MRO determines to be acceptable.
+For the positive result, the MRO will report the test to the employer as a Negative.
+If the MRO determines there is not a medical explanation for a positive result (i.e., no valid prescription provided), then the test will be reported as Positive.
+If there is no acceptable medical explanation for an adulterated or substituted result, the MRO will report the test as Refusal to Test.
+If there is an acceptable explanation for the adulterated/substituted specimen, the MRO will report a canceled test.
+For specimens that are invalid for testing, the MRO will report a canceled test, and if there is no reasonable explanation for the specimen being invalid for testing, the MRO will order another drug test to be conducted on the individual and direct observation collection procedures must be used.
+The Non-Negative review process can take anywhere from 1 to 10 days depending on donor availability/cooperation, validation of medical information, and regulatory requirements.

 For the quickest turnaround time, send employees for testing early in the day to ensure the specimen is shipped the same day.